MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/Mobile-app-home-page.md

 <tr class="odd">
 <td>1</td>
 <td>System administrator</td>
-<td>Implement Dynamics 365 for Finance and Operations, Enterprise Edition for the organization.</td>
+<td>Implement Dynamics 365 for Finance and Operations, Enterprise Edition or Dynamics 365 for Operations in your organization.</td>
-<td>If you don't already have it deployed in your organization, see <a href="../deployment/deploy-demo-environment.md">Deploy a Microsoft Dynamics 365 for Finance and Operations demo environment</a>.</td>
+<td>If you don't already have the solution deployed in your organization, see <a href="../deployment/deploy-demo-environment.md">Deploy a Microsoft Dynamics 365 for Finance and Operations demo environment</a>.</td>
 </tr>
 <tr class="even">
 <td>2</td>
 <td>System administrator</td>
-<td>If you are using Dynamics 365 for Operations version 1611: Download and install KBs that enable the mobile workspaces that are provided by Microsoft.</td>
+<td><b>If you are using Dynamics 365 for Operations version 1611:<b> Download and install KBs that enable the mobile workspaces that are provided by Microsoft.</td>
 <td>See one of the following topics for more information:
 <ul>
 <li><a href="/dynamics365/operations/financials/cost-accounting/cost-controlling-mobile-workspace">Cost controlling mobile workspaces</a></li>